kwokcb/ShadingLanguageX/language-spec/LanguageSpecification_v0_3-beta.md

 `inputN` can be any valid identifier.
 `valueN` can be any valid expression.

-Node constructors compile to the node specified by `string` and a type specified by `type`.
-Node inputs are specified by the list of inputs that come after the colon `:`.
-It's important to note that, unlike the rest of ShadingLanguageX, node constructors do not perform any type checking.
-In fact, the data type of the inputs is determined by the values that are passed to them.
+Node constructors compile to the node element specified by `string` and the type specified by `type`.
+Node inputs are compiled from the list of inputs that come after the colon `:`.

 Node constructors give developers the ability to define any node that they want, regardless of whether it is implemented in ShadingLanguageX or not.
 For example, the `normalmap` node from the MaterialX Standard Node specification changed signature